sbufe/maker-blog/terms-and-resources/index.md

 **YAML** is a way of storing structured data in a plain text file.
 It's similar to the notion of using an XML file to hold a data structure, but the syntax is clean and minimal.

+## Themes

+Many thanks to [Michael Rose](https://mademistakes.com/) for the free use of his [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) Jekyll theme.

 **Pro-tip:** Delete the `gh-pages` branch after cloning and start fresh by branching off `master`.
 There is a bunch of garbage in `gh-pages` used for the theme's demo site that I'm guessing you won't want.